 A thirteenth measure composed of two sub-measures aimed at supporting (1) COVID-19 relevant R&D activities, as well as (2) investments to create capacities for the production of products needed to respond to the COVID-19 outbreak.
 The aid consists of direct grants and the measure has a total estimated budget of EUR 143 million (10 August).
 This measure has been amended by increasing its budget with approx. EUR 100 million and by relaxing some of the eligibility criteria (1 October).
 A further amendment extends the application until 30 June 2021 and increases the budget to EUR 291 million (10 November).
+A further amendment extends the application of the scheme to 31 December 2021 and increases the total budget to EUR 347 million (17 February 2021).

 A fourteenth measure consisting of a temporary scheme for subordinated loans (Measures A), and recapitalisations in the form of hybrid and equity instruments (Measures B, C and D).
 The aid will be granted through the MFB Investment and Transaction Equity Fund and the MFB SMEs Fund.
 The total estimated budget is EUR 145 million (20 November).
+A first amendment extends the application of the scheme to 31 December 2021 (17 February 2021).

 A fifteenth measure consisting of four measures, to support employers in the catering, culture, sports and accommodation sectors that have experienced a significant reduction in their business activities in November 2020.
 The support will take the form of wage subsidies, consisting of: (i) exemptions from fiscal obligations born by the employers, and (ii) direct grants amounting to 50% of the employees' gross salary.
 The total budget is EUR 132.5 million (10 December).
+A first amendment extends the application of the scheme to 31 December 2021 (17 February 2021).